glkdrlgkrlzflnjkgh/gameland/README.md

 Place your script where the engine expects it (see main.py for details).

-📁 Project Structure
-gameland/
-│
-├── main.py          # Engine core
-├── Pipfile          # Dependencies
-├── Pipfile.lock
-└── LICENSE          # MIT License

-More structure will be added as the engine grows.

 🤝 Contributing
 Gameland is experimental, but contributions, ideas, and feedback are welcome.